MicroStrategy/rest-api-docs/docs/common-workflows/manage-user-hierarchy-objects/create-a-user-hierarchy.md

 ---
-title: Workflow Sample - Create a User Hierarchy
+title: Workflow sample - Create a user hierarchy
-sidebar_label: Create a User Hierarchy
+sidebar_label: Create a user hierarchy
 description: This workflow sample demonstrates how to create a user hierarchy object through the Modeling service.
 ---